Help Reduce the Spread of COVID-19

 Physical Distancing While Visiting the Elephant Seal Overlook

 The health and safety of those who visit and work in national parks continues to be paramount, which is why we need you to be our partner in adopting physical distancing practices and wearing facial coverings.
 The CDC has offered guidance to help prevent the spread of infectious diseases while enjoying the outdoors.
-As you approach the Elephant Seal Overlook, you may encounter other people in a line.
-Please get in line and wait your turn, standing as far to the right on the bayside of the narrow path as possible.
 The Elephant Seal Overlook is rather small and visitors will need to maintain adequate physical distancing between unrelated parties as best they can.
-Please be patient.
-And once you have reached the Elephant Seal Overlook, please be considerate of those who are now waiting in line behind you and limit your time at the overlook.
+If the overlook is crowded, please be patient and wait for others to vacate the overlook to prevent overcrowding.
+And once you have reached the Elephant Seal Overlook, please be considerate of those who may be waiting along the trail for space to open up on the overlook and limit your time at the overlook.

 Chimney Rock Trail